 Do it to accommodate them or to endorse their religion or their beliefs or anything else.

-I have no idea about I don't either.
+I have no idea about that.

 I don't either.

-I'm just I'm just wondering.
+I'm just wondering.

-Um Thanks for the call, Jim.
+Thanks for the call, Jim.

 We'll be back in a second.

-We got a great new page of pictures at the Club Gitmo photo gallery, ladies and gentlemen.
+We got a great new page of pictures at the Club Gitmo Photo Gallery, ladies and gentlemen.

-People are taking photos of themselves wearing the club gitmo gear.
+People are taking photos of themselves wearing the Club Gitmo gear.

-It looks like he shot some sort of giant animal, and the caption to the picture is uh feeding the hungry in Africa.
+It looks like he shot some sort of giant animal, and the caption to the picture is feeding the hungry in Africa.

-Uh and he's wearing his club Gitmo shirt.
+And he's wearing his Club Gitmo shirt.

-It's just it's a very chalked page.
+It's a very chalked page.

 Welcome, sir.